Central city heritage inventory

-The Hastings CBD Heritage Inventory Project was begun in 2004 with the aim of providing information on the history and heritage of a large number of buildings in the Hastings CBD.
-The project covers 115 buildings, some of which make up a group.
-This has resulted in the preparation of 89 reports for individual buildings or groups of buildings that contribute to the unique history and architecture of the Hastings CBD.
+The Hastings central city Heritage Inventory Project was begun in 2004 with the aim of providing information on the history and heritage of a large number of buildings in central Hastings.

-The project was initiated jointly by the Hastings District Council and the New Zealand Historic Places Trust (NZHPT), and was financially supported by the Council, the NZHPT, the Hastings City Business Association (formerly Hastings City Marketing) and the Landmarks Trust.
+The project was initiated jointly by Hastings District Council and the New Zealand Historic Places Trust (NZHPT); financially supported by Council, the NZHPT, the Hastings City Business Association (formerly Hastings City Marketing) and the Landmarks Trust.

-The aim of the project was to provide information on the history and heritage values of the buildings in the Hastings CBD, ‘…in order to assist in the assessment of resource consent and building consent applications, assist property owners in preparing building consent applications, provide up to date information as part of Land Information Memorandums and … be useful to members of the community in researching the history of a particular building.’
+The aim of the project was to provide information on the history and heritage values of central city buildings ' . . . in order to assist in the assessment of Resource Consent and Building Consent applications, assist property owners in preparing consent applications, provide up to date information as part of Land Information Memorandums and . . . [and] be useful to members of the community in researching the history of a particular building.’
 (Project Brief, 2004.)

-The Inventory is a standalone resource, separate from the District Plan, but it will be used as above, as a useful non-regulatory resource for the preservation and conservation of the heritage resource of the city.
+The inventory is a standalone resource, separate from the District Plan, serving as a useful non-regulatory resource for the preservation and conservation of city's heritage.

-For more information on this project, please contact an Environmental Planner (Policy) via phone or email.
+For more information on this project, please contact a Council Environmental Planner (Policy).

 Group 1 buildings